admiswalker/sstdref/README.md

      ```
      $ git clone git@github.com:admiswalker/sstdref.git
      ```
-  2. Clicking the `sstdref/index.html` in your blouser.
+  2. Clicking the `sstdref/index.html` and opening in your blouser.

 ## Installation
 ### In the case with docker